4sm-ops/starknet-fremen/README.md

 ### Pseudonymously

-... with zero knowledge verified NFTs.
+... with zero knowledge verified Profile NFTs.
 This means user can prove credentials, ownership, or facts without them tracing back to user.
 ZK Social Graph project goal is to extend Lens Protocol with pseudonymous Profile NFT ownership (ZK badges).
 This means user can prove ownership of an  Profile NFT without it tracing back to him.

 #### ZK Proof

 In user's wallet(s), he has NFTs that can point back to his identity (aka, getting doxxed).
-But what if user can verify ownership of NFTs while staying pseudonymous?
+User can verify ownership of NFTs while staying pseudonymous.
 When user connect his wallet(s), we verify his NFTs.
 Then, we create ZK badges out of them.

 https://youtu.be/_0F4QP5rJ_Q?t=3186